waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/Design.md

 ### Identified Need or Problem

-My brother needs a way to help him track his workouts so he can see his progress overtime to see if he is improving in terms of weight and reps, But it is not easy for him to keep track of the amount of sets and reps he does, as he do0es many exercises in each workout, a website to help him keep track of this would be very helpful.
+My brother needs a way to help him track his workouts so he can see his progress overtime to see if he is improving in terms of weight and reps, But it is not easy for him to keep track of the amount of sets and reps he does, as he does many exercises in each workout, a website to help him keep track of this would be very helpful.

 ### End-User Requirements

-The user of my website will be a 19 year old who wants to track his workouts so he can see his improvement over time.
+The user of my website will be a 18 year old who wants to track his workouts so he can see his improvement over time.
-The user wants a way to see lists of the weight and reps he has done on one exercise over a period of time, they could do this vis mobile phone or computer their it skills are average so i will want the site to be intuitive to use but still styles in an appealing way that relates to the gym.
+The user wants a way to see lists of the weight and reps he has done on one exercise over a period of time, they could do this via mobile phone or computer their it skills are average so i will want the site to be intuitive to use but still styles in an appealing way that relates to the gym.

 ### Proposed Solution

-Replace this text with a brief statement about the system that you intend to create, including the key functionality it should have.
+The proposed solution is a website for the user which allows him to Record his exercises and store that data so it can be seen in a table to show his progress over time.
+The website will also allow the user to select certain muscle groups before an exercise with pre loaded exercises instead of needing to re input it every time.

 -------------------------------------------------